Skip to main content

 But, while law mandates that employees be allowed 5 days off after the death of a family member, it doesn't require it to be paid time off.
 Whether or not its paid will depend on your employer.
 The State of California, as an employer, does provide paid bereavement leave to its employees.

 So, all State of California employees are entitled to take 5 days of leave following the death of a family member.
-But the number of those days that will paid will depend on whether you are a rank and file or an excluded employee and the specific bargaining unit contract you're covered by.
+But the number of those days that will be paid will depend on whether you are a rank and file or an excluded employee and the specific bargaining unit contract you're covered by.

 If you're needing to take bereavement leave, refer to your bargaining unit's contract and talk to your HR department about what leave benefits you're able to use.